wovert/EnglishTutorials/README.md

   - Look, the bird!
   - Good morning, sir!
   - I am working on my chores.
+- H
+  - Hi
+  - Hello
+  - Here you are!

+Last week I went to the theatre.
+I had a very good seat.
+The play was very interesting.
+I did not enjoy it.
+A young man and a young woman were sitting behind me.
+They were talking loudly.
+I got very  angry.
+I could not hear the actors.
+I turned round.
+I looked at the man and the woman angrily.
+They did not pay any attention.
+In the end, I could not beat it.
+I turned round again.
+'I can't here a word!'
+I said angrily.
+'It's none of your business,' the young man said rudely.'This is a private conversation!'

+### 长短音

+- 短音：胸腔
+- 长音：嘴巴

+- who: 흐우
+- Book loser
+- Good who
+- Sheep ship
+- Sheet shit
+- Car but
+- My lord, my god
+- A bird, a skirt

+### 语调的科学

+> 根据短语

+- a apple
+- an apple

 ## http://testyourvocab.com

 - 20,000-35,000
 - 8: 10,000
 - 4: 5,000

 - Native adult vocabulary size appears to be principally determined by reading haits between age 4 and 15
 - Native test-taker children who read "lots" learn 4 new words a day